blbadger/blbadger.github.io/aperiodic-irrationals.md

 | \{ x \; : \; x \in (0, 1] \} | = |\Bbb R|
 $$

-there is an uncountably infinite number of possible trajectories if no two trajectories are the same.
+there is an uncountably infinite number of possible trajectories if no two trajectories are the same, because they can diverge anywhere.

 As we have above established an equivalence between continuous functions with periodic trajectories and rational numbers,